spatie/laravel-google-calendar/README.md

 php artisan vendor:publish --provider="Spatie\GoogleCalendar\GoogleCalendarServiceProvider"
 ```

-This will publish file called `google-calendar.php` in your config-directory with this contents:
+This will publish a file called `google-calendar.php` in your config-directory with these contents:
 ```
 return [
     /*